iqbaaaaalf/HotspotVisualizerAndroidStudio/README.md

+# Visualizing Frequent Hostspot in Riau Province Using SPADE on Mobile Application

-Hostspot Visualizer from sequence data of hotspot in Province Riau using SPMF-Spade
+> Hostspot Visualizer from sequence data of hotspot in Province Riau using SPMF-Spade

 This project contains about :

-# Pre-process
+## Pre-process

   * Transforming Data from previous research into appropriate form (.csv)
   * Transforming Data into Sequential Pattern (SPMF Format .txt)

-# Spade
+## Spade

   - do Spade Algorithm using SPMF (.txt)

-# Visualize (Coming Soon)
+## Visualize (Coming Soon)

   - Visualize Frequent Hotspot Using Google Maps Api